casey/just/README.md

 block until the first relinquishes the lock, see that the entry is non-empty, and skip the invocation.

+The cache can be bypassed entirely with the `--no-cache` flag.

 #### Clearing the Cache

 The recipe cache is stored in a directory named `.justcache` alongside the